Elon Musk is know for a lot of things, but an insane work ethic is near the top of the list.

 'I never felt guilty'

-It's a short essay, but breaking it down, it seems there are five key things Maye Musk says she did, in order to raise successful kids:
+It's a short essay, but breaking it down, it seems there are five key things Maye Musk says she did, to raise successful kids:

 1. Put them to work at an early age.